D4RK-777/WhatsAppifiyer-2/README.md

 ## Usage

-1. Enter your content in the text area
+1. Enter your content in the text area or select from business message templates
-2. Select a message type
+2. Select a WhatsApp Business message category (Service, Utility, Authentication, Marketing)
-3. Choose an AI model
+3. Choose an AI model based on your needs
 4. Click "Generate Perfect WhatsApp Message"
+5. Customize the generated message with formatting options if needed
+6. Preview how the message will appear in WhatsApp Business
-5. Copy the generated message to your clipboard
+7. Copy the generated message to your clipboard
-6. Paste into WhatsApp and send
+8. Use in your WhatsApp Business Platform implementation

+## WhatsApp Business Message Categories

+### Service Messages
+Responses to customer inquiries within the 24-hour service window.
+These are free-form messages that don't require pre-approval and can be sent after a customer initiates contact.

+### Utility Templates
+Transaction-related messages like order confirmations, shipping updates, appointment reminders, and payment receipts.
+These templates require WhatsApp approval before use.

+### Authentication Templates
+One-time passcodes and verification messages for account security.
+These templates are short, focused, and require WhatsApp approval.

+### Marketing Templates
+Promotional messages for product launches, special offers, event invitations, and other marketing communications.
+These require explicit user opt-in and WhatsApp approval.

 ## License